mortendahl/mortendahl.github.io/_posts/2017-06-24-secret-sharing-part2.md

 date:       2017-06-24 12:00:00
 header-img: "img/post-bg-03.jpg"
 author:     "Morten Dahl"
+summary:    "Efficient secret sharing requires fast polynomial evaluation and interpolation.
+In the second part of the series we go through how the well-known Fast Fourier Transform can be used for this."
 ---

 <em><strong>TL;DR:</strong> efficient secret sharing requires fast polynomial evaluation and interpolation; here we go through what it takes to use the well-known Fast Fourier Transform for this.</em>